pucheng-tan/WordFlow-wiki/Requirements/Use-Case-Scenarios.md

 | 7. | Firebase authentication responds |

-# 02: Users can selects the Mode
+# 02: Users can select the Mode
 - The user can choose between Standard, Programmer, and Dictation mode

 | ID: | 02.1 |